hyperglyph/hyperglyph/glyph.rst

 node type (name, attributes, content)

-glyph also contains 'extension' objects, which allows it to use links, forms, resources to represent generic objects.
+glyph also contains 'extension' objects, which allows it to use links, forms, resources to represent generic objects and their methods.

 essentially, glyph is a format for machine readable webpages. the server can translate objects into resources with forms,